shaposhnikoff/OpenGD77/README.md

 Not all functionality provided in the official firmware is likely ever to be part of this firmware, because some features like encryption are explicitly prohibited for Amateur Radio operators.

-Some functionality like Dual Watch may also not ever be implemented, because its equivalent to the Channel / Zone scan function.
+Some functionality like Dual Watch may also not ever be implemented, because it is equivalent to the Channel / Zone scan function.

 The project is under active development by several developers.
-New developers are welcome to participate, but currently the focus is still on getting the core functionality working and existing bugs fixed.
-This does not mean that new non-core functionality changes will be rejected, but bug fixes and core functionality PR's  will take priority
+This does not mean that new non-core functionality changes will be rejected, but bug fixes and core functionality PR’s will take priority

 **All PR's should be submitted to the 'development' branch**

 # User guide
-There is an extensive User Guide https://github.com/rogerclarkmelbourne/OpenGD77/blob/master/docs/OpenGD77_User_Guide.md  however becuase the firmware is evolving very rapidly, sometimes the User Guide does show the latest features or functions.
+There is an extensive User Guide https://github.com/rogerclarkmelbourne/OpenGD77/blob/master/docs/OpenGD77_User_Guide.md  however because the firmware is evolving very rapidly, sometimes the User Guide does show the latest features or functions.

 # Credits
 Originally conceived by Kai DG4KLU.